BlastHappy82/Dynamic-Power-Plan/README.md

    ```bash
    pip install pystray pillow psutil gputil pyadl
    ```
-4. Run the application:
+4. Run the application (as Administrator):
    ```bash
    python main.py
    ```

 ## Configuration

-Edit `config.json` to customize the application:
+Edit `config.json` to customize the application.
+The file is located in the same folder as the executable.

+### Example Configuration

 ```json
 {